GEMakers/gea-plugin-range/README.md

 ## Appendix

 ### Cook modes
-The following is a list of the available cook modes and their enumerated value:
+The following is a list of the available cook modes and their enumerated value.
+Note that some of these values are not allowed to be set remotely, even when remote enabled.

 - No Mode - 0
 - Bake No Option - 1